• Skip to primary navigation

 Czech satecek pastry, served on a plate.

-A simple pastry shape filled with a sweet filling.
+A simple pastry shape with a sweet filling.
 It is made from different types of dough; the one you see in the picture is made from puff pastry.

 Mazanec